 By pressing certain LCD buttons, the user makes menu selections and may enter data (such as panel ID) or change LCD brightness values.
-The LCD button text varies greatly with context in menu mode.
-See Menu Mode on page 64.
+The LCD button text name" set.
+One or the other becomes the active name set.

 The button definition has no fields to configure.
 Its legend is arbitrary.